skytable/skytable/CONTRIBUTING.md

 # Contribution guidelines
 Firstly, thank you for your interest in contributing to this project.
-This project is powered by the community and relies on hackers across the globe to contribute code to move this code forward.
+This project is powered by the community and relies on hackers across the globe to contribute code to move this project forward.

 You can see a list of contributors **[here](./CONTRIBUTORS.md)**